raspberrypilearning/timelapse-setup/worksheet.md

 		camera.capture('image{0:04d}.jpg'.format(i))
 	```

-1. If you look in the **File Manager** now, you should see 10 images named `image0000.jpg` up to `image0009.jpg`
+1. If you look in the **File Manager** now, you should see ten images named `image0000.jpg` up to `image0009.jpg`

 1. The syntax `'image{0:04d}.jpg'.format(i)` adds the value of `i` which starts at `0` and ends at `9` to the file name.
 It also pads the number with zeros, so that there are always 4 digits.
 This will be important later on.

 ## Making a gif

-Now that you know hoe to take multiple photos, let's see how you can turn that sequence into an animated gif.
+Now that you know how to take multiple photos, let's see how you can turn that sequence into an animated gif.
 For this you're going to need the program **Imagemagick**.
-If you haven't already installed it there are instructions in the [software setup guide](software.md)
+If you haven't already installed it, there are instructions in the [software setup guide](software.md).

 1. **Imagemagick** is a command line program that can be used to manipulate images.
 You can try it out, first of all, by opening up your terminal (`ctrl+alt+t`) and typing the following: